Philadelphia YouTube Sensation Omni In A Hellcat Sentenced to 5 1/2 Years - NewsBreak

 “Thirty million dollars is a lot of money [but] tangible objects aren’t everything,” U.S. District Judge Harvey Bartle III said in announcing the punishment during a hearing in federal court.
 “You have a large following and there may be people who think if you can get away with it, they can too.”

-Carrasquillo, 36-year-old product of North Philadelphia, has gained a huge following over the years via social media.
-Over 1 million Instagram followers and more than 800,000 youtube subscribers get an insight of Carrasquillo’s luxurious manner of living.
-Displaying his collection of cars including Porsches, Lamborghinis, Bentleys, McLarens, and his signature Dodge Charger SRT.
+Carrasquillo, 36 year-old product of North Philadelphia, has gained a huge following over the years via social media.
+Over 1 million instragram followers and more than 800,000 youtube subscribers get an insight of Carrasquillo’s luxurious manner of living.
+Displaying his collection of cars including: Porshces, Lamborghinis, Bentley, McLarens and a his signature Dodge Charger SRT.

 Carrasquillo was disappointed in his behavior and expressed his sympathy to his judge and his family.
 “I really didn’t know the significance of this crime until I was picked up [by the FBI] at my home,” he said.
 “I feel like I let everybody down.”